 While configuring the tracker, just include your ad platform details and types of data for each module.
 Then whenever a user landing to your site, the plugin will track the user demographics like age, location, behavioral preferences.
 And, then send trigger sensitive data to those media platforms and retarget users.

-To learn more, you can read our step by step guide on how conversion tracking works.
+To learn more, you can read our step-by-step guide on how conversion tracking works.

-Top WooCommerce Analytics Conversion Plugins
+Top WooCommerce Conversion Tracking Tools

 You won't find a lot of plugins that fit your exact need to track WooCommerce conversions.
-However, these types of plugin work simply, but they accomplish complex tasks nonetheless.
+However, these types of plugins work simply, but they accomplish complex tasks nonetheless.
 Let's take a look at some of the best tools out there.

 WooCommerce Conversion Tracking